pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 The public key is then the only link between these different tokens.
 But with each realm that is used a user will receive a different pseudonym (different fingerprint).

-The message intents are the place where node and application idenity play together.
+The message intents are the place where node and application identity play together.
 The only thing of the application identity that remains visible is its public key and its fingerprint.
 The exchange of the message intents can be seen as the "DNS lookups" of the neuropil messaging layer.
 But we only try to discover named data channels (and